ACoAs – Set GOALS to MEET NEEDS (Part 3)

 b.
 Un-natural, abusive control (mental/emotional coercion).
 Controllers (Cs) misuse power – they force us to obey them, against our will.
 They have no regard for our rights, needs or individuality.
 They use their position to suppress our identity so only their’s is visible.
 Their main weapon is negative anger, aimed at making us afraid, so we’ll be more compliant

-ACoAs ‘letting” ourselves BE controlled
+ACoAs ‘letting” ourself BE controlled

 • Most ACoAs were negatively controlled as kids, & without Recovery we continue playing out the victim role we were originally forced into.
 As adults, allowing others to control us copies our earliest experiences.
 It keeps us symbiotically attached to the ‘source’ of our wounds & therefore emotionally immature, AND ‘protects’ us from having to face our own fear of intimacy (“ACoAs & Boundaries, Part 1 & 2”)